ConCap: Practical Network Traffic Generation for (ML- and) Flow-based Intrusion Detection Systems: Real-world Validation of

 \textbf{Results.} Table~\ref{tab:concap-deterministic} reports the results (mean and std) across our trials for both setups, detailing the number of packets, byte count, and the number of NetFlows for CICFlowMeter and Argus.
 We analyse these results by focusing on \concap{}. \begin{itemize}[leftmargin=*] \item We see no variation for the ping and basic port scan (\command{nmap -sS}{ }) at both the packet- and NetFlow level.
 This shows that \textit{the network connection is reliable}: these scenarios involve sending a single request and receiving a single response (or none).
 Variation would only occur if the network between the attacker and target were unreliable, causing packet duplication, loss, or corruption.

 \item In the complex scenarios (\command{nmap -A -T4}{ } and \command{patator -P=1 -RL=0 -T=10}{ }), some variation is observed at the packet level, and in the case of the full port scan (\command{nmap -A -T4}{ }), even at the NetFlow level.
 Similar to the realistic traffic assessment, packet-level variation arises from differences in how much data can be transmitted in a single packet and how this data is acknowledged.
-The flow-level variation in the full Nmap scan is caused by the aggressive mode (\command{-T4}{ }) used by Nmap, which can overload the target. \end{itemize} {By comparing the results of \concap{} with those of the real-world network, we see a consistent behavior at the NetFlow-level.
+The flow-level variation in the full Nmap scan is caused by the aggressive mode (\command{-T4}{ }) used by Nmap, which can overload the target. \end{itemize} {By comparing the results of \concap{} with those of the physical network, we see a consistent behavior at the NetFlow-level.
 The differences are only for the Full Port Scan and amount to less than 0.1\%, which are not significant.
 In contrast, more pronounced differences exist for the Full Port Scan and SSH Bruteforce attacks from a packet-level viewpoint.
-In these cases, \concap{} generates an average of \smamath{\approx}9\% less packets and \smamath{\approx}9\% less bytes than the real-world setup.}
+In these cases, \concap{} generates an average of \smamath{\approx}9\% less packets and \smamath{\approx}9\% less bytes than the physical setup.}

 \begin{cooltextbox} {\textsc{\textbf{Answer to RQ2.}} Traffic generated by \concap{} is deterministic content-wise, but the nondeterministic nature of networking results in small variations in packets and bytes.
-The main reason for the variation is how data is acknowledged, using a separate TCP packet or as a header in the next packet with a payload.
-These slight variations should not impact the outcome of a scientific experiment.
-We see this as an advantage: \concap{} does not just simulate network traffic, it generates it in a way that resembles a real-world network---whose behavior is unpredictable~\cite{sommer2010outside}.} \end{cooltextbox}
+Variations are due to how data is acknowledged (e.g., using a separate TCP packet) and should not impact the outcome of a scientific experiment. \concap{} does not just simulate network traffic, it generates it such that it resembles physical networks---whose real-world behavior} is unpredictable~\cite{sommer2010outside}. \end{cooltextbox}

 {